WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-10/advanced-git-commands/index.md

 *If you are unfamiliar with the basics of Git (adding, committing, branching, etc.) watch this full Git tutorial first.*
 `youtube: IHaTbJPdB-s`

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: mnmYwRoSisg`

 ## 1. Add/Commit All

 One of the most common things you will do when working with Git is adding and committing a bunch of files at once.
 The standard way to do this is usually running an add command followed by a commit.